 • The regulation of gene expression

-• Studies featuring mechanisms of high significance in disease such as biofilm formation and secretion systems, membrane biogenesis and surface components
+• Studies featuring mechanisms of high significance in disease such as secretion systems, membrane biogenesis and microbial surface components

 • Studies concentrating on the metabolism of aspects of bacterial pathogens in an infection context

 Articles that investigate the bacterial interactions with host cells should be submitted to the specialty section Bacteria and Host, and microbial communities to the specialty section Biofilms.

 Indexed in: PubMed, MEDLINE, PubMed Central (PMC), Scopus, Web of Science Science Citation Index Expanded (SCIE), Google Scholar, DOAJ, CrossRef

 PMCID: all published articles receive a PMCID

 Molecular Bacterial Pathogenesis welcomes submissions of the following article types: Brief Research Report, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Specialty Grand Challenge.

 All manuscripts must be submitted directly to the section Molecular Bacterial Pathogenesis, where they are peer-reviewed by the Associate and Review Editors of the specialty section.